evan-2005/Smart-Irrigation-Sytem/README.md

 - Enhanced Dashboard: Include analytics and alerts.

 ---
+### Project Presentation & Demonstration Video

+A recorded presentation and system demonstration have been prepared in accordance with the NET3054 presentation guidelines.
+The video explains the system motivation, architecture, implementation details, networking and security mechanisms, followed by a functional demonstration of both offline and online operation.

+YouTube Video Link:
+🔗 [INSERT YOUTUBE VIDEO LINK HERE]

+**Video Contents**

+- Problem background and motivation

+- Hybrid online–offline system architecture

+- Arduino-based sensing and automation logic

+- ESP8266 networking and Blynk cloud integration

+- Security overview (token-based authentication, TLS)

+- Live/recorded system demonstration

+- Results, observations, and future improvements

+This video complements the repository documentation and serves as the official project presentation submission.

+---
 ### References

 Blynk Inc. (2024).
 Blynk Documentation: IoT Platform Overview and Virtual Pin API.